nobias-fht/pasteur_n2v/docs/future_courses.md

     <img src="https://github.com/nobias-fht/restoration/blob/main/docs/images/DL4MIA_banner_2023.png?raw=true">
 </p>

-The NoBIAS facility will organize together with the Jug lab the "Deep-learning for microscopy image analysis" course in remote.
+The NoBIAS facility, together with the Jug lab, will organize the "Deep-learning for microscopy image analysis" course (remote).

+Lots of great speakers and many algorithms to try out on your own data! :rocket:

 Stay tuned for the official announcement and the application deadline!